Various clays, porcelain, soil, glaze, sand, stone, ceramic objects, concrete

 Jingdezhen, China | 2011

-This project started by first imagining large core samples of ground beneath ones feet in the several thousand year old Chinese porcelain production capital of Jingdezhen.
-As much as we presume that the earth will keep giving, current industrial ceramic production methods forecast that many materials with be used up within just the next few decades.
-And history seems to blend together as fake antiques are produced to supply modern day markets.
+This project was started by me attempting to get my head around the long and complex history of Chinese civilisation and and all the pottery finds from different dynasties that could be found in the local ground in the ancient Chinese porcelain production capital of Jingdezhen, the city of 2 million people who mostly work in the ceramics field, where I found fake antiques being produced to supply modern day markets.
 Considering archaeology and geology, I layered different ceramic materials with unwanted ceramic objects, rice seeds and other organic matter.
 This series of sculptures is made up of 24 sections and is in two distinct parts.
-After firing, the sections fitted together into 3 pillars of different heights and were installed in a space outside the gallery but around a glass corner wall so the space felt very much like a museum vitrine.
+After firing, the sections fitted together into 3 pillars of different heights and were installed in a space outside the gallery but around a glass corner wall, making the space felt like a museum vitrine.
 The cardboard collars from each mould section were displayed together inside, unfired as a wall piece and with the rice sprouts and layers stuck to the surfaces.